hashicorp/terraform-provider-azurerm/website/docs/r/app_service_environment_v3.html.markdown

 * `id` - The ID of the App Service Environment.

+* `dns_suffix` - the DNS suffix for this App Service Environment V3.

+* `inbound_network_dependencies` - An Inbound Network Dependencies block as defined below.

+* `ip_ssl_address_count` - The number of IP SSL addresses reserved for the App Service Environment V3.

+* `linux_outbound_ip_addresses` - Outbound addresses of Linux based Apps in this App Service Environment V3

 * `location` - The location where the App Service Environment exists.

 * `pricing_tier` - Pricing tier for the front end instances.

+* `windows_outbound_ip_addresses` - Outbound addresses of Windows based Apps in this App Service Environment V3.

+---

+An `inbound_network_dependencies` block exports the following:

+* `description` - A short description of the purpose of the network traffic.

+* `ip_addresses` - A list of IP addresses that network traffic will originate from in CIDR notation.

+* `ports` - The ports that network traffic will arrive to the App Service Environment V3 on.

 ## Timeouts